 The 2020 Census is coming, and the Yolo Community Foundation is partnering with California and the Sacramento Region Community Foundation to ensure that ALL people in Yolo County are counted.
-We are making grants of up to $10,000 to nonprofit organizations that can help us reach those populations that have historically been undercounted.
+In November, we announced a total of $25,000 in grants to RISE, the Yolo Food Bank, and the Yolo County Children’s Alliance.
+We are now launching a second ground of funding.
+We are making grants of up to $2,500 to organizations that are interested in incorporating census outreach into their existing activities.

 For complete details about the current funding opportunity and to apply, please go here.
-Grant applications must be submitted by October 10, 2019.
+Grant applications must be submitted by December 3, 2019, at 5pm.

 Why the Census Matters